vamsi1609/textutil/README.md

 # textutil
-Repo is for implementing a simple text analysis web application
+A simple text analysing website using Django